-- They have a big negative visual image for the property.
+- They have a big negative visual image of the property.

 - People make assumptions that weeds mean poor management.

-- Getting rid of weeds can easily become an obsession and create a lot of stress to land owners.
+- Getting rid of weeds can easily become an obsession and create a lot of stress for land owners.

-- Land owners also risk prosecution for having certain weeds on your farm.
+- Landowners also risk prosecution for having certain weeds on their farms.